• Home

 3. Walk along the Quayside

 Newcastle Upon Tyne is home to seven bridges and all along the Quayside.
 Take in the views of the The Glasshouse formerly known as the Sage, and walk across the Millenium bridge, if you are here during the evening, the bridge changes colour as well.
-You can find a Sunday market here, and other days there are cafes, cake shops, bars, a dog cafe, and a Michelin Restaurant or two.
+You can find a Sunday market here, and other days there are cafes, cake shops, bars, and a Michelin Restaurant.
 It’s stunning for photography and a relaxed time.
 Visit the cathedral up the stairs

 Grainger Market was originally opened in 1835 and it’s one of the largest covered indoor market back them.
 I must warn you, you can get lost in here and in a very good way.
 I have lived here for years and still can’t find the pizza stall at first go.
 Nevertheless, you can find all sorts in here, from street food from around the world, retro games shop, the oldest M&S stall is here too, bakeries, fruits and veg stalls and butchers.
 (Check out the list at the end for what to have here for food).

 If you have time, take a metro to Tynemouth and walk towards the seaside.
 Taking the metro should take between 20 to 30 minutes from Monument metro station.
 Here, you can walk along the coast, visit the Tynemouth market if you are visiting during the weekend, check out the lovely independent cafes or visit the famous Rileys Fish Shack and have fresh grilled seafood on the beach.
-Visit here for things to do in Tynemouth.
+And this is a better list of things to do in Tynemouth should you decide to visit.

 A picture of Tynemouth beach